deadbody13/configs/README.md

 My config files for my Fedora Linux system.
 I do my best to credit everyone that I get my work (currently trying to do that with all my wallpapers) from so if you see something that you think needs attribution, let me know.

 ## Current
-Currently I have my theme based on [Everforest](https://github.com/sainnhe/everforest/tree/master).
+Currently, my rice is based on the [Everforest](https://github.com/sainnhe/everforest/tree/master) theme.
 ![everforest rice](images/everforest-rice.png)

 ## Credits